Buying a House With Asbestos Artex

 There is nothing stopping homeowners from selling a house that contains Artex asbestos.
 But, there will be some factors to consider.

 The condition of the asbestos found will likely be a factor that impacts a buyer’s decision.
 It’s also important to note that the presence of asbestos may impact the property’s value.
-As a result, the buyer may ask you to lower the asking price.
+Therefore, this is an opportunity for negotiating house prices for those found to have asbestos.
+The buyer may ask you to lower the asking price in order to cover the cost of asbestos removal.

 Do You Have to Declare Asbestos When Selling a House in the UK?